developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/about/index.md

 ---

 <div class="alert alert-danger alert-dismissible fade in" role="alert"><b>Important information about Device Tracker:</b><br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•&nbsp; <b>Device Tracker 4.0</b> is the cloud-based solution, which replaces Device Tracker On-Prem 2.3.1 or lower.
-For access, contact your local Zebra account manager.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•&nbsp; <b>Device Tracker 4.0</b> is the cloud-based solution, which replaces Device Tracker On-Prem 2.3.1 or lower. <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•&nbsp; <a href="/devicetracker-onprem/2-3/guide/about">Device Tracker On-Prem 2.3.1</a> or lower is the on-premise version, which is incompatible with Device Tracker 4.0 and cannot be upgraded.
-Android 10 is the last Android platform supported on Device Tracker Basic 2.3.1.
+Android Pie is the last Android platform supported on Device Tracker On-Prem 2.3.1.
 </div>

 ## Overview